flatland-association/flatland-book/getting-started/first-submission.md

 ### Create the conda environment

-Flatland uses the conda package manager.
+The start kit uses the conda package manager.
 [Install it](https://www.anaconda.com/products/individual) if it is not setup on your machine.

 You can now run the following: